Principles – What Are We Aiming For?

-When entering a building – be it your home, your workplace, a school, a factory or any other structure – I am wearing my Building Biology Goggles.
+When entering a building – be it your home, your workplace, a school, a factory or any other structure – I am wearing my Indoor Environmental Health Consultant Goggles.
 These goggles enable me to see beyond the immediate – a little like Superman’s x-ray vision.

-These goggles are formed based on the Building Biology Principles – which are basically the core belief system of a Building Biologist.
+These goggles are formed based on the Building Biology Principles – which are like the core belief system of someone trained to assess the way the building affects health.

 Simply put, nature is our ideal – and this is what we are striving to achieve in the internal of a building.